 \paragraph{Use of synthetic patient data.} Although we use real clinical trial listings, all patient records used in \name{} are synthetically generated and do not correspond to real individuals.
 Thus, this work does not involve human subject data or raise patient privacy concerns.

-\paragraph{Use of LLMs.} Large language models were used only in an assistive role, including improving the writing of the manuscript and supporting development of the backend, clinical interface, and project website.
-All such outputs were reviewed and validated by the authors, who take full responsibility for the final paper and system.
+\paragraph{Use of LLMs.} LLMs are used as components of \name{} for semantic parsing, salience assessment, and evaluation, as described in the main paper and appendix.
+They were also used in an assistive role for manuscript writing and for supporting development of the backend, clinical interface, and project website.
+All LLM outputs used in the system, evaluation, and manuscript were reviewed or validated by the authors, who take full responsibility for the final paper and system.